What is the Difference Between Assisted Living and Nursing Home Facilities?

 So, the type of care provided is definitely a key difference between assisted living and nursing homes.
 Barring certain highly prohibitive medical conditions, seniors may get more out of exploring their assisted living community options vs nursing homes.
 That said, if an elder has a severe illness or limitation that requires round-the-clock care, a nursing home may be a better fit.

 We go into greater detail about the value of developing a true community of seniors in our summer activity rundown, and there’s certainly a lot of fun to be had by trying out any of these highly recommended (and totally unique) senior activities.
+As an assisted living home, we do the extras stuff like going all out to celebrate birthdays and holding special ceremonies for our veterans.
 Where nursing homes are focused on preserving health and providing a hospice-style environment, assisted living homes like OESH are geared around enhancing life for residents by offering a reasonable amount of support with access to treatment as needed.

 But in our humble opinion, the clear difference between assisted living and nursing home life are the day-to-day smiles you catch walking up and down the halls of an assisted living home.
 We definitely don’t take it for granted at OESH.
 From impromptu silly string fights to our famous safety-rope-guided annual slip-n-slide, it’s a pleasure living life alongside our seniors and watching them continue to laugh, grow, and live their best lives.